tiendu/tiendu.github.io/_posts/2025-05-27-automation-makefile-eng.md

 | Shell script | Your seasoned sous-chef |
 | Python subprocess | The accountant you asked to make coffee |

-Let’s see how each fits on your counter.
+Let's see how each fits on your counter.

 ---

 ## 🛠️ Makefile – The Espresso Machine

-Reliable, fast, and built for jobs that only need to run when something’s changed.
+Reliable, fast, and built for jobs that only need to run when something's changed.

 ### Best for: